Jeremy Spencer: After Fleetwood Mac

 During the 2000s there were rumours of a reunion of the early line-up of Fleetwood Mac involving Peter Green and Jeremy Spencer.
 Whilst these two guitarists and vocalists apparently remained unconvinced of the merits of such a project, Danny Kirwan, who joined the band in 1968 as a third guitarist and vocalist and was fired in 1972, remained silent on the subject.
 In April 2006, during a question-and-answer session on the Penguin Fleetwood Mac fan website, bassist John McVie said of the reunion idea: "If we could get Peter and Jeremy to do it, I'd probably, maybe, do it.
 I know Mick would do it in a flash.
 Unfortunately, I don't think there's much chance of Danny doing it.
 Bless his heart."
 Kirwan died in 2018, and Green in 2020.

 In 2007 Spencer was in contact with his former Fleetwood Mac bandmates Mick Fleetwood and John McVie, and according to McVie, the three had informal jam sessions with Rick Vito at Fleetwood's home.
 Spencer also took part in the TV documentary Peter Green: Man of the World, in which he was interviewed together with John McVie and Mick Fleetwood.

 In 2012 Spencer released a new album, Bend in the Road, which was recorded at Tempermill Studios in Ferndale, Michigan, US.
 The vinyl, CD and download featured different track listings.
 This was followed in 2014 by Coventry Blue.

+In 2014 Spencer abruptly cancelled a planned U.S. tour that had been partially financed through donations on Kickstarter, citing health reasons and threats.
+The tour had been opposed by the Safe Passage Foundation, a non-profit that advocates for children raised in cults; Safe Passage Foundation credited its Change.org petition, which had received over 300 signatures, for the tour's cancellation.

 Since then Spencer has concentrated on instrumental work.
-Homebrewed Blues (2016) showcased his slide guitar playing while Treading Softly (2018) and Latina Nights (2019) focused on music inspired by Ireland and Latin America respectively.
+Homebrewed Blues (2016) showcased his slide guitar playing, whereas Treading Softly (2018) and Latina Nights (2019) focused on music inspired by Ireland and Latin America respectively.

 Several of Spencer's children formed a band called JYNXT.